Agentforce Revenue Management: What It Does (and Doesn't Do)

 These issues are often mistaken for CPQ errors, but the real issue is the product data behind it.
 When product information isn’t governed or validated, even the most advanced automation can’t deliver consistent results.

-And it’s not an edge case — 60% of companies report that their data models are inadequate for accurate analysis and reporting, creating friction that automation alone can’t resolve.
+60% of companies report that their data models are inadequate for accurate analysis and reporting, creating friction that automation alone can't resolve.

-Revenue Cloud connects core business processes like quoting, order invoicing, and renewals, but the people and systems behind these processes often operate using different sources of truth.
+Agentforce Revenue Management connects core business processes like quoting, order invoicing, and renewals, but the people and systems behind these processes often operate using different sources of truth.
 Product teams track attributes and compatibility in a product lifecycle management (PLM) system or spreadsheet.
 Sales relies on price books that lag behind engineering updates.
 Finance uses its own item master for billing.

 Everyone’s close, but not fully aligned.
 That misalignment leads to duplicate effort, ad-hoc workarounds, and short-term fixes that never address the root problem.

 Product data challenges don’t stop at Revenue Cloud.
 They ripple across the entire Salesforce ecosystem.
 Sales Cloud depends on accurate product data for quoting.
 Service Cloud depends on precise specs and compatibility details to resolve issues quickly.
 Both Sales and Service teams rely on accurate product data for cross-sell and upsell opportunities.
-Marketing Cloud needs enriched content for campaigns and catalogs.
-Commerce Cloud relies on conversion-ready descriptions, images, and specifications.

 No middleware is required.
 Because Pimly is built entirely on Salesforce, it uses the same objects, permissions, and automation models your teams already know — speeding up adoption without adding complexity.
 For admins, setup is intuitive and quick.
 You can configure and test in a sandbox environment, and then deploy to a production environment within the same change management practices in use across your Salesforce environment.

-And with an AI-ready data structure, Pimly enables Agentforce and other Salesforce AI features to access specifications and compatibility details through semantic search — meaning users can ask natural-language questions and instantly retrieve precise answers, turning every rep and agent into a product expert.
+Pimly enables Agentforce and other Salesforce AI features to access specifications and compatibility details through semantic search — meaning users can ask natural-language questions and instantly retrieve precise answers, turning every rep and agent into a product expert.

 - Accelerates quote-to-cash cycles because CPQ runs on complete, validated product data.